-8.1.10 Start-up Validity Checks and Initialization SF (SF10)
+8.1.4 Start-up Initialization SF (SF.Init)

-If the MCD is reset or loses power while MULTOS is processing a command or executing an application, SF10 will perform the usual validity checks and initialization when MULTOS is restarted:
+If the MCD is reset or loses power while MULTOS is processing a command or executing an application, SF.Init will perform the usual validity checks and initialization when MULTOS is restarted:

-- a) The MCD validity check allows SF10 to determine that MULTOS is still in a valid state (if it is not, SF10 will shutdown permanently). - b) SF10 erases the Public data area (to protect any sensitive information placed there by an application executing at the time of reset/power loss). - c) SF10 erases from the Application Pool any application in the Application Pool that is in the opened state (since the application load process has been interrupted). - d) SF10 initializes the Active Application Block to the shell application if any is present, or otherwise to a null value to indicate that no application is currently selected. - e) SF10 rolls back any uncommitted writes in the Data Item Buffer.
+- a) SF.Init erases the Public data area (to protect any sensitive information placed there by an application executing at the time of reset/power loss). - b) SF.Init erases from the Application Pool any application in the Application Pool that is in the "opened" state (since the application load process has been interrupted). - c) SF.Init initializes the Active Application Block to the shell application if any is present, or otherwise to a null value to indicate that no application is currently selected. - d) SF.Init rolls back any uncommitted writes in the Data Item Buffer.